-When the German troops retreated from Estonia 75 years ago in September 1944, the Klooga Concentration Camp was the first place in the world where the tragedy of Holocaust was documented.
-Through media it reached the international community.
-On 27 January, 1945, Auschwitz, the largest concentration camp of Nazi Germany (located in today’s Poland), was liberated, opening an even more horrible sight to what had happened.
+When the German troops retreated from Estonia 75 years ago in September 1944, the Klooga Concentration Camp was the first place in the world where the tragedy of the Holocaust was documented.
+Through media, it reached the international community.
+On 27 January 1945, Auschwitz, the largest concentration camp of Nazi Germany (located in today’s Poland), was liberated, opening an even more horrible sight to what had happened.

 Auschwitz has become a unique symbol of the Holocaust and this is the reason why since 2006, 27 January is recognized in many countries as the International Holocaust Remembrance Day.
 On this occasion, we invite high school students to reflect on the events that took place 75 years ago, so that today’s youth can contribute to the understanding of the tragedy and thereby help prevent the crimes against humanity from happening again.